Updated on December 2, 2022

 Termites prefer to stay hidden, often cutting their tunnels just under the surface of infested wood.
 This leads to severe structural damage, as well as massive agricultural damage to fruit trees and ornamental plants.

 There are 18 subterranean species of termite in the US known to cause property damage.
 Interestingly enough, less than 10 percent of drywood termites cause damage, yet are responsible for a large percentage of all termite damage.

 Termites can also pose a health risk to humans.
-Their frass (droppings) can cause skin reactions, and their tunneling activities can lead to mold.
+Their frass (droppings) look a bit like sesame seeds and can cause skin reactions, and their tunneling activities can lead to mold.
 This in turn can lead to respiratory issues or trigger asthma.
 Finally, they’re known to chew through wires, creating a risk of shock or electrocution.

 Termite vs Ant